The Best Cookware Needed In Every Kitchen

 Ebelskiver Pan

-This is a fun pan to have when making Ebelskiver’s for friends and family.
-They are basically round pancakes.
-They are super easy to make and kids love them.
-My mother had a cast-iron one, but after she died, I’m not sure what happened to it.
+This is a fun pan for making Ebelskivers for friends and family.
+They are round pancakes that are super easy to make and kids love.
+My mother had a cast-iron one, but I’m not sure what happened to it after she died.

 I will share my recipe after the picture.
 Ebelskiver Pan